emcuttsy/monoglot-anxiety/content/english/blog/how-learning-a-language-can-boost-your-career.md

 +++

-In a globalized world, nations and economies no longer exist independently but are interconnected.
-This shift is reflected in the workplace, where global expansion and workplace collaboration are increasingly becoming the norm.

-A globally-oriented workforce has people coming from diverse cultures and backgrounds, so it's essential to speak different languages in order to communicate effectively and work together.
-As [language learning becomes easier to track](https://www.monoglotanxiety.com/blog/how-to-automatically-track-language-learning-time-using-ios-automations/) with mobile automation and shortcuts, there lies a bigger motivation to learn a new language and make progress.

-Here are the various ways language learning can help boost your career.

 {{<notice note "Note from Elise">}}

 This is a guest post by Reese Jane.
-As a relatively new science writer, I remember the struggle to get my first clips and I'm always open to guest posts from other language enthusiasts — no matter whether you're an aspiring and seasoned writer ;)
+As a relatively new science writer, I remember the struggle to get my first clips and for that reason I'm always open to guest posts from other writers — both seasoned and aspiring ;)

 So, want to contribute?
 Pitch your ideas to [hello@monoglotanxiety.com](mailto:hello@monoglotanxiety.com) and I'll get back to you ASAP.

 {{</ notice  >}}

+In a globalized world, nations and economies no longer exist independently but are interconnected.
+This shift is reflected in the workplace, where global expansion and workplace collaboration are increasingly becoming the norm.

+A globally-oriented workforce has people coming from diverse cultures and backgrounds, so it's essential to speak different languages in order to communicate effectively and work together.

+Here are some ways language learning can help boost your career.

 ## Language learning offers a competitive advantage